openframe-org/criteria-set-protocol/schemas/examples/taxonomy/README.md

 }
 ```

-The resulting response is [this Criteria Template Task Tree schema](task-tree.json).
+The resulting response is [this criteria tree schema](criteria-tree.json).